Purchase Furniture Journal entry is to record asset purchases.

 How about a tricky example?

 Let’s assume Philip is a practicing attorney who wants to renovate his office premises by buying elegant and stylish furniture.
-He purchased the furniture partly through Cash and exchange of old furniture.
+He purchased the furniture partly through Cash and the exchange of old furniture.

 Here are the details: